bigfix/developer.bigfix.com/site/reference/types/month-and-year.md

 # maximum of &lt;month and year&gt; : month and year

-Returns the maximum value from a list of &lt;month and year&lt; types.
+Returns the maximum value from a list of &lt;month and year&gt; types.

 # minimum of &lt;month and year&gt; : month and year

-Returns the minimum value from a list of &lt;month and year&lt; types.
+Returns the minimum value from a list of &lt;month and year&gt; types.

 # month of &lt;month and year&gt; : month